safarviktor/tools/VCompare/README.txt

 It supports

-- drag & drop of either 1 by 1
+- drag & drop of 1 by 1 file
 - drag & drop both files at the same time (GUI hopefully intutitive)
 - paste the full file path into the respective text box
 - paste raw text from text box (will create a temp file)